 Seriously, the film only passes the Bechdel test because sharks try to rip these two women limb from limb.
 Otherwise, they would be perfect examples of how not to write female characters.

 Aside from characterization, the film’s narration struggles just to be competent.
-Every step of the way, the film forces the characters to explain each minute detail what will come in handy for the audience to know later.
+Every step of the way, the film forces the characters to explain each minute detail that will come in handy for the audience to know later.
 This even applies to what becomes a painfully obvious misdirection near the film’s climax: a twist seen so far out that it is almost laughable in execution.

 Not only does this need to over-explain what the audience should already know hamper the film from a pacing and tension standpoint, but it also makes the film infuriatingly simple-minded.
 At a certain point, the telegraphed lines that are coming out of characters’ mouths stop making the characters seem incompetent and start making the creators behind the scenes of the film seem incompetent.